 Organic matter within the soil is vital for healthy vegetable gardens.
-If your soil does not contain sufficient amounts of organic material, then you will have to work some into it using compost or manure.
+If your soil doesn’t contain sufficient amounts of organic material, then you’ll have to work some into it using compost or manure.
 Compost helps improve texture, fertility, and drainage of the soil.
 There are resources widely available with more information about composting.

 After the soil in your desired location has been properly worked, you are ready to begin planting your vegetable garden.
 You’ll want to set the tallest crops at the furthest point back and gradually work others towards the front.
 Plant rows (if you are using rows) north to south and allow approximately 2-3 feet of spacing between your rows, if possible.
 Place each crop into the garden at its appropriate planting time-check seed packets or other resource.

 All that is left now is the general maintenance of the garden, which in itself is just as important to achieve success.
 Water your garden often, at least once a week, with a good soaking.
 You may need to water more frequently during heat spells, however.
 Keep weeds down and help retain moisture in the garden by adding mulch.
-Doing so also will mean less work for those gardeners with busier schedules.
+Doing so also will mean less work for gardeners with busier schedules.

 Once harvesting season begins, pick ripened crops frequently to encourage more production.
 Depending on the types and amounts of crops you have chosen, they can be easily preserved by freezing or canning.
 Nonetheless, eat up and enjoy your new-found success as a vegetable gardener!